Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Liturgy – “Lazarolth, Soulbinder, there is no death you do not witness.
 In my hands I bear a tether.
 In my heart I bear a name.
 Lazarolth, aid me as I seek the soul that wears these shackles!”

-Focus – An object tied to the deceased is held above the cultist’s head.
+Focus – An object tied to the deceased target is held above the cultist’s head.
 A Touchstone Item belonging to the deceased, the weapon that killed them, a journal recording their experiences, or a bone from their corpse will all satisfy this requirement.
 If multiple items that qualify have been obtained, each one after the first included in this Observance reduces the Orthodoxy of the rite by one.
 If there are more than two, the others must be held up by a witness on the opposite side of the Oblivion Gaol as the cultist.

 Liturgy – “[Target’s True Name], I summon thee!
 Cross the veil and abandon the lecherous, greedy grip of god.
 I hold that which binds you, and you must come!
 In my hands I hold your heart!
 By my master Lazarolth I tug upon your puppet strings, and drag you from the gullet beyond back to the only reward we can be given.
 Return!”